apollographql/apollo-link/README.md

 # apollo-link

-apollo-link is a standard interface for fetching GraphQL results, designed to provide a simple GraphQL client that is capable of extensions.
+`apollo-link` is a standard interface for fetching GraphQL results, designed to provide a simple GraphQL client that is capable of extensions.
 High level use cases are:

 * fetch queries directly without normalized cache
 * network interface for Apollo Client
 * network interface for Relay Modern
 * fetcher for GraphiQL

-* enable multiple transports and spliting queries
+## Specification

 Currently the specification can be found in [SPEC.md](SPEC.md) and your feedback is appreciated.

+## Apollo Principles

-Additionally, apollo-link strives to follow the Apollo principles:
+`apollo-link` strives to follow the Apollo design principles:

 1. **Incrementally adoptable**
 2. **Universally compatible**